kaaproject/kaa-rfcs/0010/README.md

 ## Metadata keys

+Metadata keys MUST meet the following requirements:
+- non-empty strings;
+- case-sensitive alphanumeric characters are permitted;
+- underscore symbols are permitted;
+- whitespace is not permitted.

-Metadata keys MUST be case-sensitive non-empty alphanumeric strings with no whitespace and can contain underscore symbols which means they MUST match the following [regular expression](https://en.wikipedia.org/wiki/Regular_expression) pattern: `^[a-zA-Z0-9_]+$`.
+Thus, metadata keys MUST match the following [regular expression](https://en.wikipedia.org/wiki/Regular_expression) pattern: `^[a-zA-Z0-9_]+$`.

-No duplicate metadata keys are allowed.

 The restrictions to the key format are dictated by the considerations of compatibility with various data stores and computer systems in general.

+Metadata keys associated with a single endpoint MUST be unique.

 ## Metadata values